mathieubossaert/odk_docs/tutorial-community-reporting.rst

 Let's report a few problems using the web form.

 #.
-In Central, go to your project or the server landing page and then click on the ``*`` icon to the right of the ``Report a problem`` form.
+In Central, go to your project or the server landing page and then click on the ``*`` icon to the right of the ``Signaler un problème`` form.
 That icon and the number next to it represent the total number of current submissions.
 Clicking it will jump directly to the :guilabel:`Submissions` tab.

    .. image:: /img/tutorial-community-reporting/problem-report-project.*
     :alt: The list of forms in the project with the cursor hovering over the total submission count.